akheron/jansson/doc/apiref.rst

 copy of the child values, too.
 Moreover, all the child values are deep copied in a recursive fashion.

+Copying objects doesn't preserve the insertion order of keys.
+Deep copying also loses the key insertion order of any objects deeper in the hierarchy.

 .. function:: json_t *json_copy(json_t *value)

    .. refcounting:: new